 Troop units are grouped together into a larger force (Formation) to obtain advantages for movement, combat, and to enjoy the benefits of command by a Leader.
-Each Formation corresponds to a box printed on the Organization Display (Allied) or map (French), and is associated with a particular Formation marker, which maneuvers on the map and indicates its location.
+Each Formation corresponds to a box printed on the Organization Display (Allied) or map (French), and is paired with a particular Formation marker, which maneuvers on the map and indicates its location.
 Formation pieces have Deployment Modes (Section 5.3) that affect their movement and combat capabilities.
-Each side has 2 Generic Formations labeled "Troops" 1 and 2.
+Each side has Generic Formations labeled "Troops."
+Formations are created (activated) during the Organization/ Reorganization Segment of the turn (13.2.1).
+Formations may be subordinated ("brigaded") with other Formations that have a Senior Leader in command.